 The Certificate III in Music (CUA30920) allows students to complete a nationally recognised qualification.
 This qualification provides the skills and knowledge for an individual to be competent in Music.
-Students will complete eight units throughout the year.
-Students must have already achieved competence for three units (see below) in Certificate II Music, receiving a credit transfer for these units as part of Certificate III Music.
+Students will complete seven units throughout the year.
+Students must have already achieved competence for four units (see below) in Certificate II Music, receiving a credit transfer for these units as part of Certificate III Music.

-- CUAMPF213 Perform simple repertoire in ensembles - CUAMPF214 Perform music from simple written notation - CUADES201 Follow a Design Process
+- CUAMPF213 Perform simple repertoire in ensembles - CUAMPF214 Perform music from simple written notation - BSBWHS211 Contribute to the health and safety of self and others - CUAMCP311 Create simple musical compositions